 Ovation® Complete Prokaryotic RNA-Seq Library Systems

 The Ovation® Complete Prokaryotic RNA-Seq System is a simple add and incubate system ideal for microbiological RNA-Seq studies.
 This system provides a complete solution for strand-specific RNA-Seq library construction using between 100 ng to 500 ng of total RNA obtained from pure cultures or mixed populations of bacteria.
-Integrated InDA-C technology enables rRNA depletion from a broad range of prokaryotes optimizing informative reads and reducing sequencing costs.
+Integrated AnyDeplete (formerly known as InDA-C) technology enables rRNA depletion from a broad range of prokaryotes optimizing informative reads and reducing sequencing costs.

 Sample types include purified RNA from cell lines, environmental samples, and microbiome studies.

 - Compatible across a wide range of %GC content